This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Using a heavy bottom saucepan, melt butter and brown sugar together over medium high heat and bring to boil.
+- Using a heavy bottom saucepan, melt 1/2 cup butter and 1 cup golden brown sugar together over medium high heat and bring to boil.
 Allow to boil for about two minutes.

-- Stir in cream, instant coffee (if using), and salt and allow to come to a boil again for about 30 seconds while stirring constantly to avoid scorching.
+- Stir in 1/4 cup heavy cream, 1 teaspoon instant coffee (finely ground) (if using), and a pinch of salt and allow to come to a boil again for about 30 seconds while stirring constantly to avoid scorching.
 Remove from heat and allow to cool for 10 minutes.
-Add sifted powdered sugar to mixture and stir in well until a consistent dough is formed.
+Add 2 cups sifted powdered sugar to mixture and stir in well until a consistent dough is formed.
 Chill until mixture holds shape similar to play dough, about 2 hours.

 - Roll sugar dough into 1-inch balls and set on a wax paper lined sheet.
 Freeze for about 10 minutes for easier dipping.